buncram/cram-soc/deps/bio/README.md

 # R31 core ID and cycle count

-Reading R31 returns the ID number of the core (0-3), and number of aclk cycles elapsed since reset:
+Reading R31 returns the ID number of the core (0-3), and number of fclk cycles elapsed since reset:

 - r31[30:31] contains the ID of the core (0-3)
-- r31[0:29] contains the elapsed aclk count
+- r31[0:29] contains the elapsed fclk count

 The count will wrap around on overflow.